Accretion (geology)

-Accretion, in geology, is a process by which material is added to a tectonic plate at a subduction zone, frequently on the edge of existing continental landmasses.
+In geology, accretion is a process by which material is added to a tectonic plate at a subduction zone, frequently on the edge of existing continental landmasses.
 The added material may be sediment, volcanic arcs, seamounts, oceanic crust or other igneous features.

 Description

 Accretion involves the addition of material to a tectonic plate via subduction, the process by which one plate is forced under the other when two plates collide.
 The plate which is being forced down, the subducted plate, is pushed against the upper, over-riding plate.
 Sediment on the ocean floor of the subducting plate is often scraped off as the plate descends.
 This accumulated material is called an accretionary wedge (or accretionary prism), which is pushed against and attaches to the upper plate.
 In addition to accumulated ocean sediments, volcanic island arcs or seamounts present on the subducting plate may be amalgamated onto existing continental crust on the upper plate, increasing the continental landmass.